Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 On 6 June 1944, more than 156,000 soldiers, sailors and paratroopers crossed the English Channel and stormed five Normandy beaches in a coordinated effort that would shift the course of World War II.

 The assault targeted five beaches: Utah, Omaha, Gold, Juno, and Sword, each heavily fortified by German forces.
-Allied troops – led by Great Britain, the US and the Soviet Union (but involving many other countries) – had prepared meticulously.
+Allied troops – led primarily by Great Britain, the United States and Canada (but involving many other countries) – had prepared meticulously.

 An elaborate deception plan, Operation Fortitude, convinced the Germans the invasion would be further north, at Pas de Calais, the narrowest point between Britain and France.